-FV Exporta lifting cray pots outside Thompson Sound.
+FV Exporta lifting cray pots outside Te Awa-o-Tū/Thompson Sound.
 STEPHEN LOGIE, MPI

 Pāua fishery

 The Fiordland commercial pāua fishery is based on harvesting the blackfoot pāua, the largest of three abalone species endemic to New Zealand.
 While pāua is highly valued by Māori as a traditional food source, and is important for recreational divers, it was first exploited commercially in the late 1960s for its opalescent shell, which was used in polished pāua jewellery and souvenirs.